Z3Prover/FirewallChecker/README.md

 9. To build in release mode, run `msbuild /p:Configuration=Release`

 Alternatively, you can build & test from Visual Studio 2017 by opening the solution.
+In order to run tests from Visual Studio, you must ensure both the Solution Platform and Default Test Processor Architecture are set to x64.

 ## Usage